4IRL/urls4irl/README.md

 - [ ] User home page with their UTubs displayed, including:
   - [ ] All URLs shown for all selected UTubs, separated per UTub
   - [ ] All tags shown for all selected UTubs
-  - [ ] Chat box for UTub specific chat, with drop down menu to choose which UTub specific chat is shown
+  - [ ] Message board for the selected UTub
-- [ ] Splash page for guests/users who aren't logged in
+- [x] Splash page for guests/users who aren't logged in
 - [ ] User settings page
 - [ ] Error pages
 - [ ] [A license!](https://gist.github.com/nicolasdao/a7adda51f2f185e8d2700e1573d8a633)